EDUC 139, 239, 339, 439 Special Topics

 EDUC 347 Assessment in Special and Remedial Education

-This K12 course is an introduction to the assessment process using specific protocols for formal assessment, special education legal guidelines concerning assessment, interpretation of assessment data, the use of such data in instructional planning and basic technical aspects of assessment.
-There is a significant emphasis on literacy skill evaluation, and this course is required of all students seeking the Instructional Strategist II: behavior disorders/learning disabilities and/or reading endorsement.
+This K12 course is an introduction to the assessment process using specific protocols for formal assessment and instructional planning with a significant emphasis on literacy skill evaluation.
+This course covers basic technical aspects of assessment, special education legal guidelines, tiered interventions, ethics in assessment, and the interpretation of assessment data.
+EDUC 347 is required of all students seeking the Instructional Strategist II and/or Reading endorsement.
 Prerequisite: junior standing.

 EDUC 352 Advanced Teaching Methods: Secondary

 Advanced study of secondary teaching methods for students seeking licensure in art, English, mathematics, science, and social science.
 Study of special methods used to teach the individual's major subject area.
 Teaching methods and professional participation in one's academic discipline will be covered, as well as inclusion of special education students in a regular classroom and applications of technology.
 Must be taken prior to professional semester.
 Required for certification in art, English, mathematics, science, and social sciences.
+EDUC 352 for art majors includes 40 practicum hours.
 Not required of health, physical education, and music majors.
-Prerequisite: EDUC 252.
+Prerequisite: EDUC 252 (this prerequisite does not apply to art majors).

 EDUC 353 Advanced Methods—World Languages K–12

 Advanced study of K12 teaching methods for students seeking licensure in foreign languages.
 Teaching methods and professional participation in the language classroom will be covered, as well as inclusion of special education students in a regular classroom and applications of technology.
 World language methods prepares teachers for language instruction in kindergarten through high-school classrooms.
-World languages prepares teachers for language instruction in kindergarten through high-school classrooms.
 Must be taken prior to professional semester.

 EDUC 361 Clinical Experiences in Music Education

-This 100-hour clinical practicum follows Education 360.
+This 100-hour clinical practicum is taken as part of the methods practicum sequence.
 Students work under the direction of a cooperating teacher and plan, teach, rehearse, and reflect on the teaching of music in a vocal/orchestra/band program at the elementary, middle/high school level.
 Course objectives are formulated from the core competencies of the teacher education program at Luther College.
-Prerequisite: MUS 250.
+Prerequisite: MUS 250 and beginning of methods sequence.

 EDUC 366 Advanced Methods Clinical Placement